-We recorded income tax expense of \$4.9 million for the six months ended June 30, 2022 and income tax expense of \$2.0 million for the six months ended June 30, 2021.
+We recorded income tax expense of \$9.5 million for the nine months ended September 30, 2022, and income tax expense of \$0.3 million for the nine months ended September 30, 2021.

-As of June 30, 2022, we had federal and state NOLs of approximately \$2.4 million and \$2.6 million, respectively, which are available to reduce future taxable income and expire between 2024 and 2040 and 2029 and 2039, respectively.
+As of September 30, 2022, we had federal and state net operating losses("NOLs") of approximately \$2.4 million and \$2.6 million, respectively, which are available to reduce future taxable income and expire between 2024 and 2040 and 2029 and 2039, respectively.
 We had federal and state R&D tax credit carryforwards of approximately \$1.5 million and \$0.4 million, respectively, to offset future income taxes, which expire between 2038 and 2041.
 We also had foreign tax credits of approximately \$15.1 million, which will start to expire in 2025.
 These carryforwards that may be utilized in a future period may be subject to limitations based upon changes in the ownership of our stock in a future period.
-Additionally, we carried forward foreign NOLs of approximately \$24.5 million which will start to expire in 2022, foreign research and development credits of \$0.4 million which expire between 2030 and 2039.
+Additionally, we carried forward foreign NOLs of approximately \$24.5 million which will start to expire in 2022, foreign research and development credits of \$0.4 million which expire in 2029, and Canadian investment tax credits of approximately \$3.8 million which expire between 2030 and 2039.
 Our carryforwards are subject to review and possible adjustment by the appropriate taxing authorities.

 As required by Accounting Standards Codification ("ASC") Topic 740, Income Taxes, our management has evaluated the positive and negative evidence bearing upon the realizability of our deferred tax assets, which are composed principally of NOL carryforwards, R&D credit carryforwards, investment tax credit carryforward, and foreign tax credit carryforwards.
-Management has determined that it is more likely than not that we will not realize the benefits of foreign tax credit carryforwards.
-At the foreign subsidiaries, management has determined that it is more likely than not that we will not realize the benefits of certain NOL carryforwards.
+Management has determined that it is more likely than not that we will not realize the benefits of foreign subsidiaries, management has determined that it is more likely than not that we will not realize the benefits of certain NOL carryforwards.
 As a result, a valuation allowance of \$18.2 million was recorded at December 31, 2021.
-As of June 30, 2022, the valuation allowance remained unchanged from December 31, 2021.
+As of September 30, 2022, the valuation allowance remained unchanged from December 31, 2021.